rayd1oo/neurobench_reproducible/README.md

 <figure style="text-align: center;">
   <img src="resources/TCN.png">
   <figcaption style="font-weight: bold;">Figure 5.
 Architectural elements in a TCN.  (a) A dilated causal convolution. (b) TCN residual block. (c) An example of residual connection in a TCN.
 The blue lines are filters in the residual
-function, and the green lines are identity mappings.</figcaption>
+function, and the green lines are identity mappings.
+[2]</figcaption>
 </figure>

 **Advantages**: TCNs offer several advantages over traditional RNNs, including: